What is Asperger’s syndrome?

 Don’t ignore your child’s early social and communication delays.
 Asperger’s syndrome behaviors will not improve on their own without therapy.
 As your child progresses through school, therapy may change to reflect your child’s needs at the time.
 More importantly, ask your therapists how to apply the therapy at home.
 Children do best when therapy is the same at school and home.

 Therapy is not a one-time treatment.
-Repetitive therapy helps your child develop a desired behavior.
-Children should not be punished for undesired behavior.
+Repetitive therapy helps your child develop appropriate behavior.
+Children should not be punished for inappropriate behavior.
 Instead, therapists use incentives and rewards (giving your child extra free time, a healthy snack, or something that is important to them) to encourage appropriate behavior.

 Living with Asperger’s syndrome

 If your child was diagnosed with Asperger’s syndrome or ASD, developing relationships for him or her will take practice and effort.
-A person diagnosed with Asperger’s syndrome may not display appropriate emotions (or any emotion), may not understand the irony in a joke, abstract concepts, or the subtle points of a conversation.
+A person diagnosed with Asperger’s syndrome may not display appropriate emotions (or any emotion), may not understand the irony in a joke, vague concepts, or the simple points of a conversation.
 Peers may feel like their behavior is eccentric.

 Questions to ask your doctor